 The B.Sc.
 (Hons.)
 Geology shall be imparted to students for three academic sessions consisting of six semesters as given below.
-Candidates will be examined and evaluated on grade basis at the end of each semester in the different courses of theory and practical as per credits given against each course.
-The B.Sc.
-(Hons.)
-Geology will consist of (a) Core Courses and (b) Geological Field Training.
+Candidates will be examined and evaluated on grade basis at the end of each semester in the different courses of theory and practical as per credits given (see table) against each course.

+The BSc (Hons) Geology will consist of (a) Core Course and (b) Geological Field Training.

-- a) The Core courses will be compulsory for all the admitted students.
-There will be eleven core courses, each of 6 credits (4 credits for theory and 2 credits for practical) covering major branches of Geology. - b) The compulsory geological field training includes a few days field work.
+- (a) The core course will be compulsory for all the admitted students.
+There will be seven core courses, each of 5.5 credits (4 credits for theory and 1.5 credit for practical) covering major branches of Geology. - (b) The compulsory geological field training includes a few days field work.
 The field training will be conducted by faculty members.
 Geological field training for semesters I to IV is included in the respective practicals.
-Geological field training course GLB608 may by undertaken any time during the combined duration of semester (V &VI) inclusive of semester break.
+Compulsory Geological field training (course GLB507) may be undertaken any time during the combined duration of semester (V &VI) inclusive of semester break.